Focus Group Templates

 What is a Focus Group Template?

-A focus group template is the go-to tool of research teams for collecting qualitative data derived from open discussions.
+A focus group template is the go-to tool of research teams for collecting qualitative data derived from open group discussions.
 Through quantitative and qualitative research, these forms can help researchers understand consumer behavior for making certain decisions.
 Focus group moderators can use this template to create more in-depth and meaningful conversations.

 Focus group discussions (FGDs) work best when moderators have a clear picture of the flow of conversation.
 They can achieve a more streamlined data collection process with the help of a structured template.
-But how exactly does this tool help in the process?

 A focus group template provides moderators with a framework on how the session will proceed from start to finish.
 It serves as a guide for directing where the conversation will go by outlining important questions about a product, service, or topic.
 By having a clear and cohesive session format, FGD moderators can facilitate meaningful discussions and get the answers they need without missing a single item.